-When a student's number of absences (excused or unexcused) for any course exceeds 25% of the total class sessions, a grade of "WF" may be given for that course.
-Instructors have the prerogative to drop or withdraw students who exceed the university's absence policy or the more stringent absence policy outlined in the course syllabus.
+When a student's number of absences (excused or unexcused) for any course causes them to be unable to attend at least 75% of the total class sessions, a grade of "WF" may be given for that course.
+Instructors have the prerogative to drop or withdraw students who exceed the university's attendance policy or the more stringent attendance policy outlined in the course syllabus.

-The sponsor of an organized group chosen to represent the university off campus shall present to the provost, one week prior to an activity, a list of students who will be absent from class.
+The sponsor of an organized group chosen to represent the university off campus shall present to the vice president of academic affaris, one week prior to an activity, a list of students who will be absent from class.
 The list shall include departure and return dates.
-Approval of this list by the provost qualifies the absence as an excused absence.
+Approval of this list by the vice president of academic affairs qualifies the absence as an excused absence.